-Joy Baskin became Chair-Elect: Baskin is the Director of Legal Services at the Texas Association of School Boards (TASB), where she oversees the division’s activities and informs TASB’s other service areas about legal developments.
-She received her law degree with honors from the University of Texas School of Law.
+Joy Baskin, Chair: Baskin is the director of legal services at the Texas Association of School Boards (TASB), where she oversees the division’s activities and informs TASB’s other service areas about legal developments.
+She earned her law degree with honors from The University of Texas School of Law.

-Joe Scholler became Vice Chair: Scholler is an equity partner at Frost Brown Todd, where he leads the Government Services practice group serving schools and other public sector entities.
-He received his law degree from the University of Dayton School of Law.
+Joe Scholler, Chair-elect: Scholler is an equity partner at Frost Brown Todd, where he leads the Government Services practice group serving schools and other public sector entities.
+He earned his law degree from the University of Dayton School of Law.

-Debra Silk became Secretary: Silk is the Associate Executive Director and General Counsel to the Montana School Boards Association (MTSBA), where she is involved in every aspect of MTSBA from assisting its member school districts, oversight of its staff, programs and services, and assisting the Executive Director with Board and Association Matters.
-She received her law degree from the University of Idaho.
+Debra Silk, Vice Chair: Silk is the associate executive director and general counsel at the Montana School Boards Association (MTSBA), where she assists member school districts; provides oversights of association staff, programs, and services; and assists the executive director with board and association matters.
+She earned her law degree from the University of Idaho.